getify/You-Dont-Know-JS/objects-classes/ch3.md

 | :--- |
 | Work in progress |

-The class-design pattern generally entails defining a definition for a *type of thing* (class), including data (members) and behaviors (methods), and then creating one or more concrete *instances* of this class definition as actual objects that can interact and perform tasks.
+The class-design pattern generally entails defining a *type of thing* (class), including data (members) and behaviors (methods), and then creating one or more concrete *instances* of this class definition as actual objects that can interact and perform tasks.
 Moreover, class-orientation allows declaring a relationship between two or more classes, through what's called "inheritance", to derive new and augmented "subclasses" that mix-n-match and even re-define behaviors.

 Prior to ES6 (2015), JS developers mimicked aspects of class-oriented (aka "object-oriented") design using plain functions and objects, along with the `[[Prototype]]` mechanism (as explained in the previous chapter) -- so called "prototypal classes".